 As a child, I used to spend hours in my grandmother’s attic, flipping through ‘vintage’ magazines, imaging how it was back in those days.
 Nowadays, I do not have to go to attics to read vintage magazines.
 Thanks to digital publishing.
 The mode has change, content stayed.
 Doing some research on the history of screenwriting, I came across digital back issues of the Photoplay magazine dated 1910s-1920s.
 Reading them turned out to be a real fun.
 For, the first two decades of cinematographic development were the most interesting ones.
-They represent innovative technological and creative solutions, unique points of view, and the process of moulding a new art – moving pictures or photoplays.
+They represent innovative technological and screenwriting solutions, unique points of view, and the process of moulding a new art – moving pictures or photoplays.
 Among the innovations and developments of the time, I found some that can be observed in the present day.
 They concern forms of creative self-expressions linked to a technological advancement of social media.
 Here are some of them.

 Sub-titling of images